 To set up billing fees, click on the Fees button of the billing profile you want to configure.
 Billing fees may be uploaded using a configurable CSV file format, or entered directly via the web interface by clicking Create Fee Entry.
-To configure the CSV field order for the file upload, rearrange the entries in the www_admin \rightarrow fees_csv \rightarrow element_order array in \rightarrow etc/ngcp-config/config.yml and execute the command ngcpcfg_apply_changed_fees_element_order.
+To configure the CSV field order for the file upload, rearrange the entries in the www\admin to element\order array in /etc/ngcp-config/config.yml and execute the command ngcpcfg apply changed fees element order.
 The following is an example of working CSV file to upload (pay attention to double quotes):